 I’m currently a graduate student in the computer science department at Princeton University, where I’m fortunate to be advised by Jonathan Mayer.
 I’m grateful for the support of a National Science Foundation Graduate Research Fellowship.
 My research is animated by a fascination with the news and the people who make and read it.
 Recent areas of interest include private analytics, hybrid approaches to fact-checking, and online speech & identity.

-I’ll be spending the summer of 2025 working at CyLab at Carnegie Mellon University.
+I’ll be spending the 2025-2026 school year working at CyLab at Carnegie Mellon University.

 Before grad school, I worked as a fact checker and editorial producer at The New Yorker, where I collaborated with writers and editors on stories for the print and digital editions of the magazine, built page layouts, and contributed capsule book reviews.
 I still occasionally take on book-length fact-checking projects, as interest and availability allow!